telerik/kendo-ui-core/docs/install/custom.md

     grunt custom:autocomplete,dropdownlist
 ```

-list the components you want to be included in the custom build, separated with comma (`,`).
+List the components you want to be included in the custom build, separated with comma (`,`).
 The example above will build a custom minified script
 which includes the AutoComplete and the DropDownList widgets.

 > When complete, the grunt command will output a `kendo.custom.min.js` file in the `src/dist` directory.

 > The grunt build task **automatically resolves** the needed dependencies for each component, so you don't have to list them.

+> Do not use multiple custom combined scripts, as they will contain duplicate code.
+Instead, create **one** combined script file, which includes everything you need.

 ## Include Individual Widget Scripts